If I decide to ingest a psychedelic substance, such as LSD or psilocybin, I am committing a criminal action and risk being punished by law: But why?

 “Current drug laws are there to protect citizens.
 Harmful, dangerous, and highly addictive substances are restricted by law to protect the public.
 Certain substances are illegal to prevent people from harming themselves and others.”

 Sounds pretty logical, right?
-But if drug laws truly exist to protect the public it would logically follow that the most harmful substances carry the harshest punishments – and the least harmful would be legal.
-An assessment of harm will be pretty useful then- science can help us here.
+But if drug laws really exist to protect the public then it would logically follow that the most harmful substances carry the harshest punishments – and the least harmful would be legal.
+An assessment of harm will be useful then- science can help us here.

 Assessing Harm: How Dangerous Are Psychedelics?